Sukhoi Su-34: Su-34 (2004–2021)

 On 6 May 2013, the first Su-34s under the 2013 defence procurement plan were delivered.
 On 9 July 2013, three more Su-34s were delivered in an official acceptance ceremony held at the Novosibirsk Aircraft Plant.
 By the end of 2013, Sukhoi completed the 2008 contract and started deliveries of aircraft under the 2012 contract.

-In August 2013, Sukhoi ordered 184 Identification friend or foe transponders for the Russian Su-34s from the Kazan-based Radiopribor holding company, to be delivered by 2020.
+In August 2013, Sukhoi ordered 184 identification friend or foe transponders for the Russian Su-34s from the Kazan-based Radiopribor holding company, to be delivered by 2020.

 On 10 June 2014, a further delivery of Su-34s was made to the 559th Bomber Aviation Regiment at Morozovsk Air Base.
 Another three aircraft were delivered on 18 July 2014.
 In total, 18 aircraft were delivered in 2014, with 20 planned to be delivered in 2015.

 Sukhoi delivered the first batch of Su-34s under the 2015 defence procurement plan on 21 May 2015.
 On 16 July 2015, the Sukhoi Company handed over another batch of Su-34 frontline bombers to the Russian Defence Ministry.
 The transfer took place in the framework of the Unified Military Hardware Acceptance Day in the Novosibirsk Aircraft Production Association Plant.

-After eight years of negotiations, Rosoboronexport received official request to supply the Su-34 to the Algerian Air Force.
+Algerian deal: after eight years of negotiations, Rosoboronexport received official request to supply the Su-34 to the Algerian Air Force.

 The last two Su-34s of the 2012 contract were delivered to the 968th Fighter Aviation Regiment at the Lipetsk Air Base in December 2020.
-This brought the total number of operational aircraft delivered to the Russian Air Force to 131 (not counting crashes and aircraft written off).
+This brought the total number of operational aircraft delivered to the Russian Aerospace Forces to 131 (not counting crashes and aircraft written off).
 Apart from this, also seven pre-production units were built under previous contracts.

-On 25 August 2020, the Russian Defence Ministry signed a third contract for a further 24 Su-34 aircraft for the Russian Air Force.
+On 25 August 2020, the Russian Defence Ministry signed a third contract for a further 24 Su-34 aircraft for the Russian Aerospace Forces.
 The deliveries will stretch over three years.
-By December 2021, the Russian Air Force received six new aircraft of the third order.
+By December 2021, the Russian Aerospace Forces received six new aircraft of the third order.